Skip to main content Skip to footer

 The order freezes your debt repayments and interest for 12 months, and if your financial situation hasn't changed at the end of this time, then your debts are written off.

-In addition, from 28 June 2024, the maximum amount of debt you can have under a DRO will rise from £30,000 to £50,000 – meaning more people will be able to access this debt management option.
+In addition, the maximum amount of debt you can have under a DRO will rise from £30,000 to £50,000 – meaning more people will be able to access this debt management option.
 Plus, you'll be able to keep your car worth up to £4,000 (up from £2,000 currently).

 Universal Credit claimants will get more time to repay 'Budgeting Advance' loans